 - F-1 visa, for those who are pursuing academic studies.

-- M-1 visa, designed for those who wish to engage in non-academic or vocational study/training.
+- M-1 visa, designed for those who wish to engage in a non-academic or vocational study/training.

 d.
 Exchange Visitor Visa.